pLUTo: Enabling Massively Parallel Computation in DRAM via Lookup Tables: Abstract

 \section{Abstract}

-Data movement between main memory and the processor is a significant contributor to the execution time and energy consumption of memory-intensive applications.
-This \emph{data movement bottleneck} can be alleviated using Processing-in-Memory (PiM), which enables computation inside the memory chip.
-However, existing PiM architectures often lack support for complex operations, since supporting these operations increases design complexity, chip area, and power consumption.
+Data movement between the main memory and the processor is a key contributor to execution time and energy consumption in memory-intensive applications.
+This \emph{data movement bottleneck} can be alleviated using Processing-in-Memory (PiM).
+One category of PiM is Processing-using-Memory (PuM), in which computation takes place \emph{inside} the memory array by exploiting intrinsic analog properties of the memory device.
+PuM yields high {performance and energy efficiency}, but {existing PuM techniques support} a limited range of operations.
+As a result, {current} PuM architectures cannot efficiently perform some complex operations (e.g., multiplication, division, exponentiation) without {large} increases in chip area and design complexity.

-We introduce \textbf{\mechanismit} \textbf{(\underline{p}rocessing-in-memory with lookup table (\underline{LUT}) \underline{o}perations)}, a new DRAM substrate that leverages the high area density of DRAM to enable the massively parallel storing and querying of lookup tables (LUTs).
-The use of LUTs enables the efficient execution of complex operations in-memory, which has been a long-standing challenge in the domain of PiM.
-When running a state-of-the-art binary neural network in a single DRAM subarray, \mechanism outperforms the baseline CPU and GPU implementations by $33\times$ and $8\times$, respectively, while simultaneously achieving energy savings of $110\times$ and $80\times$.
+To overcome {these limitations of existing} PuM architectures, we introduce \textbf{\mechanismit} \textbf{(\underline{p}rocessing-using-memory with lookup table (\underline{LUT}) \underline{o}perations)}, a DRAM-based PuM architecture that leverages the {high storage density} of DRAM to enable the massively parallel storing and querying of lookup tables (LUTs). {The key idea of \mechanism is to replace complex operations with low-cost, bulk memory reads (i.e., LUT queries) instead of relying on complex extra logic.}

+{We evaluate \mechanism across 11 real-world workloads that showcase the limitations of prior PuM approaches and show that our solution outperforms optimized CPU and GPU baselines by an average {of \speedupavgmechB and \speedupavgmechBovergpu, respectively, while simultaneously reducing energy consumption by an average of \energyavgmechB and \energyavgmechBovergpu.
+Across these workloads, \mechanism outperforms state-of-the-art PiM architectures by an average of \speedupavgmechBoverpnm.}} {We also show that different versions of \mechanism provide different levels of flexibility and performance at different {additional DRAM area overheads} (between \areaoverheadA and \areaoverheadC).} {\mechanism's source code and all {scripts} required to reproduce the results of this paper are openly and fully available at \url{https://github.com/CMU-SAFARI/pLUTo}}.